 - VOTING RECORD

-the votes taken on the floor of each legislative body throughout
+A compendium of the votes taken on the floor of each legislative body throughout

 a legislative session.
-Voting records are public records and are kept
+Voting records are public records and are kept and maintained

 SELECTED PUBLIC SCHOOL FINANCE DEFINITIONS